Flying-Saga/BB_ReferEarnBot/README.md

 ### 5. <a id="bonus"></a>🎁 Bonus System
 - Users can claim a bonus by clicking a button at a configurable time interval (default: every 24 hours).
+- Bonus amount is also configurable by admin (default: 1).
-- Bonus can be also publicly logged in a configurable public log channel if checked by admin in panel.
+- The bonus will be logged in a public log channel only if the admin enables it in the web based admin-panel.

 ### <a id="statistics"></a>6. 📊 Statistics
 - The bot tracks total users, total referrals count, and total withdrawals.